PanicStation.org

 What can wait

-• You do not need to decide what the “cause” is right now.
+• You do not need to work out the exact cause right now.

 • You do not need to keep checking your blood pressure every few minutes.